 your own configuration, then see the following section on

 Have a cluster admin (which could be yourself) run the following to set up a Kubernetes service account (named "prometheus") for the collector:

 Download the default basic Prometheus configuration (YAML):

 curl -sSO "https://storage.googleapis.com/stackdriver-prometheus-documentation/prometheus-service.yml"

-Look for the following labels in that file, and modify their values to identify your cluster:
+Edit the default basic configuration for your cluster.
+Look for the following labels, and modify their values to identify your cluster: